bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Pre-Gatsby bugs
 * Activated scene index is undefined when accessing back to selected verse.
 Solve by just getting rid of those activated values.
-* Verse scroll key not registered, and doesn't always work.
+* Verse scroll key doesn't always work.

 # Post-Gatsby bugs
 * Bug where can select annotation with no dots.